Last Updated on 26/04/2025

 4. Sales Rep

-Another common point of contact is a sales rep. This role generally interacts with customers and prospects to sell products or services.
+Another common point of contact is a sales rep. This role typically involves interacting with customers and prospects to sell products or services.

-As a business, you want to invest heavily in this point of contact as it can make or break what is coming into the company.
+As a business, you want to invest heavily in this point of contact, as it can make or break what comes into the company.

 5. Account Manager

-An account manager is a point of contact who manages an account and the relationship between the business and the customer.
-They help the customer with any needs they may have and look ahead at the customer’s accounts to see if there’s anything they might need in the future.
+An account manager serves as the primary point of contact, managing the account and the relationship between the business and its customer.
+They assist customers with any needs they may have and proactively review their accounts to identify potential future requirements.

-When a business has account managers, customers can reach out to the same person each time and build a relationship that garners trust.
+When a business has account managers, customers can consistently reach out to the same person, building a relationship that fosters trust.

 6. Social Media Manager

-This version of a point of contact is relatively new, as social media has grown significantly in the past few years.
-A social media manager is the person behind the screen answering messages on your social account.
+This version of a point of contact is relatively new, as social media has experienced significant growth over the past few years.
+A social media manager is the person behind the screen, responding to messages on your social media account.

-If you don’t have a social media manager yet, you might consider hiring one externally to manage your accounts.
+If you don’t have a social media manager yet, you may want to consider hiring one externally to manage your accounts.
 It’s an excellent point of contact for your company.

 7. Project Manager

-This point of contact will manage projects and communicate with the business and the customer to ensure a smooth project.
-It’s important to know the difference between this role and an account manager, just as you would know the difference between a lawyer and an attorney.
+This point of contact will manage projects and communicate with both the business and the customer to ensure a smooth project execution.
+It’s essential to know the difference between this role and an account manager, just as you would see the difference between a lawyer and an attorney.

 They sound similar, but they are, in fact, different.
-An account manager manages an existing account, while a project manager focuses solely on one project.
+An account manager manages an existing account, whereas a project manager focuses solely on a single project.
 Both may work with a client together, which is fine and recommended.

 8. Business Development Manager

-A business development manager will be the point of contact for a customer who is new to the business and will establish and maintain the relationship.
+A business development manager will serve as the primary point of contact for new customers and establish and maintain their relationships.

-This person will seek new clients and then get them on board with an account manager once they’re established as a customer.
+This person will seek new clients and then onboard them with an account manager once they’re established as a customer.

 6 Ways to Improve Point of Contact

 As you can see, having a point of contact is essential to your company’s success.
-These roles will be very forward-facing and deal with customers directly.
+These roles will be highly customer-facing and involve direct interaction with customers.
 If you already have these roles in place, one of the best things you can do is learn how to improve them and set them up for success.

 1. Offer a centralized way for your point of contact to communicate

-If you have not invested in a Customer Relationship Management tool, now is the time to do it.
-A good CRM will allow the different roles of your points of contact to view who has spoken with a customer and where they stand in the pipeline.
+If you haven’t invested in a Customer Relationship Management (CRM) tool, now is the time to do so.
+A good CRM will enable different roles of your points of contact to view who has spoken with a customer and where they stand in the sales pipeline.

-Instead of reading through long email chains or spending a lot of time on calls trying to understand what the customer needs and who has been speaking to them, a CRM allows them to see everything from one centralized location.
+Instead of reading through lengthy email chains or spending a significant amount of time on calls to understand what the customer needs and who has been speaking with them, a CRM enables them to view everything from a single, centralized location.
+Learn how to evaluate a CRM, as explored in the SmallBusinessHQ guide and make an informed decision.

 2. Consider offering 24/7 availability for some of your point of contacts

 There are some roles that you might consider having on-call 24/7 to provide additional service to your customers.
-Tech support and customer service reps are great roles that would do well when available 24/7.
+Tech support and customer service representatives are significant roles that would thrive when available 24/7.

-This allows greater flexibility for your customers and, of course, happier outcomes when issues are resolved faster than they normally are.
+This allows for greater flexibility for your customers and, of course, happier outcomes when issues are resolved more quickly than they usually are.

 3. Offer multi-channel support

 If your website is the only way customers and prospects can reach you, you may need to consider offering multi-channel support.
-By that, we mean offering additional avenues for your customers to reach you, such as social media, automated chat features, etc.
+By that, we mean offering additional avenues for your customers to reach you, such as social media and automated chat features.

-If you do go this route, be sure to optimize content for mobile viewing so you can give your customers the best content at all times.
+If you do go this route, be sure to optimize your content for mobile viewing so you can provide your customers with the best content at all times.

 4. Invest in training for your point of contact

 Every job position needs training; that’s just a fact.
-However, for the roles in your business that are the point of contact for your company, you may want to consider some additional training.
+However, for the roles in your business that serve as the primary point of contact for your company, you may want to consider additional training.

 Learning empathy and how to use it in the workplace is an example of training that could make or break these roles.